LemmyNet/lemmy-docs/src/administration/from_scratch.md

 ### Lemmy

 Compile and install lemmy_server changes.
 This compile can be done by a normal unprivledged user (using the same Linux account you used for rustup and first install of Lemmy).

+IMPORTANT NOTE: Ubuntu 20.04 comes with PostgreSQL 13.x, and Lemmy 0.18.3 and later requires newer versions.
+It may be best to consult Lemmy support forums on the topic of ugprades using From Scratch if you need help confirming PostgreSQL compatibility.

 ```bash
 rustup update